anglesideangle/ros-template/README.md

 git submodule add https://github.com/ros2/examples.git src/examples
 ```

-You can edit submodules in `.gitmodules` and pin them to specific commits or branches, and refresh them with `make update-submodules`.
+You can edit submodules in `.gitmodules` (full spec [here](https://git-scm.com/docs/gitmodules#_description)), and manually sync them with `make sync-submodules`.
+By default, all the build commands will ensure the workspace's submodules are synced to `.gitmodules` and updated.
+If you want to pin submodules to specific versions, you should run `git checkout <commit>` from their directories.

 ## Questions and Limitations